sparkflows/sparkflows-docs/docs/user-guide/reading-writing/reading-parquet.rst

 Below is the workflow.
 It does the following:

 * Reads data from a parquet file.
-* Print some sample result.
+* Print the sample result.

 .. figure:: ../../_assets/user-guide/read-write/7.png
    :alt: readwrite